Foundations of geometric approximate group theory: Three approaches to geometric group theory

 It turns out a posteriori that the class of groups which admit geometric actions on proper geodesic metric spaces coincides with the class of finitely-generated groups, hence the scope of this second approach is not larger than the scope of the first approach.
 However, from the approximate group point of view this has the advantage that it does not require the notion of a generating set, which is problematic for approximate groups. \end{remark}

 \begin{remark}[The pseudo-metric approach to geometric group theory] There is actually a third approach to geometric group theory, which is less well-known, but works in larger generality.
-This approach is based on the observation that if $G$ is a countable group and $d$, $d'$ are any two left-invariant proper pseudo-metrics on $G$, then $(G,d)$ and $(G,d')$ are coarsely equivalent, hence any coarse invariant of $(G,d)$ is a geometric invariant of $G$.
-Note that if $G$ acts geometrically on a metric space $(X, d_X)$ and $o \in X$ is an arbitrary basepoint, then we can define a proper left-invariant metric $d$ on $G$ by
+This approach is based on the observation that if $G$ is a countable group and $d$, $d'$ are any two proper left-invariant pseudo-metrics on $G$ (cf.\ Definition \ref{DefPseudoMetric} and Section \ref{SecGroupMetrics}), then $(G,d)$ and $(G,d')$ are coarsely equivalent (see Proposition \ref{CoarseGroupClassCountable}), hence any coarse invariant of $(G,d)$ is a geometric invariant of $G$.
+Note that if $G$ acts geometrically on a metric space $(X, d_X)$ and $o \in X$ is an arbitrary basepoint, then we can define a proper left-invariant pseudo-metric $d$ on $G$ by

 Then $(G,d)$ is coarsely equivalent to $(X,d_X)$ via the orbit map $g \mapsto g.o$, and hence the coarse invariants of $(G,d)$ coincide with the coarse invariants of $(X,d_X)$.
 Thus, even in this third approach, geometric actions of $G$ can be used to compute geometric invariants of $G$, as in the second approach.